mattjlewis/diozero/README.md

 + Release 0.6: Preparing for 1.0 release.
 + Release 0.7: Support for non-register based I2C device read / write
 + Release 0.8: Added Analog Output device support (added for the PCF8591).
 Introduced Java based sysfs and jpi providers.
 Bug fix to I2CLcd.
 Added support for BME280.
 + Release 0.9: Native support for I2C and SPI in the sysfs provider.
-Support for C.H.I.P. and Beagle Bone Black.
-+ Release 0.10: Moved sysfs provider into diozero-core, use as the default provider if no others have been specified.
-Support for Asus Tinker Board.
+Support for CHIP, BeagleBone Black and Asus Tinker Board.
+Moved sysfs provider into diozero-core, use as the default provider.

 ## License